HIP-1195: Hiero hooks and an application to allowances

 with the account’s privileges when calling Hedera system contracts, just as a smart contract’s functions do.

-Unlike smart contracts, which must encapsulate trust guarantees for multiple parties, lambda hooks belong to a single
+Unlike smart contracts, which must encapsulate trust guarantees for multiple parties, EVM hooks belong to a single

-permits fast, heap adjustments to a lambda’s behavior with less overhead than a typical ConsensusSubmitMessage
+permits fast, direct adjustments to an EVM hook’s behavior with less overhead than a typical ConsensusSubmitMessage;

 Motivation